Rock Island Islanders: History

-The Rock Island Islanders played their final season in 1937, as both Rock Island and the Davenport Blue Sox were both members of the Western League in 1937.
+The Rock Island Islanders played their final season in 1937, as both Rock Island and the Davenport Blue Sox teams were both members of the Western League in 1937.
 The Rock Island Islanders franchise folded permanently on July 7, 1937.
 The Western League itself then folded after the season.

 Rock Island captured league championships in 1894, 1899, 1907, 1909 and 1932.

-Today, the Quad Cities is represented in minor league baseball by the Quad City River Bandits, with the Davenport, Iowa based franchise beginning play in 1960.
+Rock Island has not hosted another minor league team.
+Today, the Quad Cities is represented in minor league baseball by the Quad City River Bandits, based in neighboring Davenport, Iowa, with the franchise beginning Midwest League play in 1960.

 The ballparks

 Rock Island teams, until 1917, played home minor league games at the 12th Street Grounds.
 The ballpark was located on the North end of 12th street, near the railroad tracks in Rock Island, Illinois.

 Beginning in 1920, the Islanders hosted minor league home games at Douglas Park.
-The historic park and ballfield are still in use today.
+The historic park and ballfield are still in use today.The Quad City 76ers Semi-Pro team is the primary tenant.
 Notably, Douglas Park also was the site of the first National Football League game on September 26, 1920, hosted by the Rock Island Independents.
 Douglas Park is located at 18th Avenue & 10th Street, Rock Island, Illinois, 61201.